Executive Director and Editor, Christopher Wells (email@example.com; 414-292-1240)

 Managing Editor, John Schuessler (firstname.lastname@example.org; 414-292-1241)

 John Schuessler is a graduate of the University of Wisconsin–Eau Claire where he studied journalism with a news and editorial emphasis.
-He has served on the staff of The Living Church for more than two decades, most of those years as managing editor.
+He has served on the staff of the Living Church Foundation for more than two decades, most of those years as managing editor.
 He is primarily responsible for editorial production of the foundation’s three publications (The Living Church, The Episcopal Musician’s Handbook and Illuminations), but also oversees TLC’s website and has written many news and feature articles for the magazine.
 Mr. Schuessler is married and has four children.

 Associate Editor, Douglas LeBlanc (email@example.com; 414-292-1242)